 Preschoolers love to learn about the five senses.
-This theme is hugely appropriate as it can be very play based and hands-on while also being educational.
-Although we learned about all five sense in our unit, today I am sharing three creative ideas to teach preschoolers about the sense of sight.
+This theme is hugely appropriate as it can be very play-based and hands-on while also being educational.
+Although we learned about all five senses in our unit, today I am sharing these three creative preschool sense of sight activities.

 If this is your first time, please join me regularly via E-mail in the right sidebar, Facebook, Twitter @StayAtHomeEdu, and Pinterest.
 For your convince, I have included some of our favorite books we read during our study.
 Any purchase of these products goes directly to maintaining this blog.

 Exploring the Sense of Sight with Homemade Binoculars

 One of our most popular activities while exploring our sense of sight was making binoculars out of cardboard tubes.
 The purpose of this was to help the students focus on what they were seeing by limiting their vision a little bit.
 We first painted the binoculars, then wrapped a contrasting color of yarn around them for added decoration.
 I used hot glue to secure the yarn, and also added a piece around one end to serve as a neck strap.

 Once the binoculars were dry and the hot glue was cooled, I took my preschoolers into the backyard to do some exploring.

 We investigated the cherry tomato plants, as well as the grass and toys from the sandbox.
 We looked up close at some flowers, too, and took a deep, long look at the beets growing in my vegetable garden.

 It was requested that I pick a beet and serve it up for snack time, which I did, but only Corinne ate hers.
 My kids and I love to eat beets, even raw, but the other preschoolers were not at all impressed.

 Exploring the Sense of Sight with an Eye Patch